 - Through a partnership, Google Street View cars are mapping methane leaks in cities across the country.

-- We're leading a massive research initiative to fill gaps in knowledge about where methane is leaking.
+- Our massive research initiative is filling gaps in knowledge about where methane is leaking.

 - Our Methane Detectors Challenge is bringing the next generation of sensors to market.